AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 _Adobe Target with Adobe Mobile Services SDK v4 for Android_ is the perfect starting point for Android developers who are already using Adobe Mobile Services SDK v4 and want to start personalizing app experiences with Adobe Target.

-A demo Android app is provided for you to complete the tutorial, so you can learn the underlying techniques.
+A demo Android app is provided for you to complete the lessons.
 After completing this tutorial, you should be ready to start implementing Target in your own Android app!

 After completing this tutorial you will be able to:

 * Validate the [Adobe Mobile Services SDK](https://docs.adobe.com/content/help/en/mobile-services/android/getting-started-android/requirements.html) setup
 * Implement the following types of Target requests:
   * Prefetch of Target content
+  * Batch multiple Target locations (mboxes) in a single requests
-  * Blocking request (runs before App display)
+  * Blocking requests (runs before app display)
-  * Non-Blocking request (runs in the background)
+  * Non-Blocking requests (runs in the background)
   * Real-time (non-caching)
   * Cache Busting Refetch
-* Add parameters to requests for enhanced personalization, including geo-location
+* Add parameters to requests for enhanced personalization
-* Create audiences and Offers
+* Create audiences and offers
-* Personalize Layouts
+* Personalize layouts
-* Roll out new features with Feature Flagging
+* Roll out new features with feature flagging

 ## Prerequisites